joannetntr/intro-section-with-dropdown-navigation/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp) - This is an amazing scholar article which helped me finally understand.
+- [How to do dropdown navigation](https://www.w3schools.com/howto/howto_css_dropdown_navbar.asp) - This is an amazing scholar article which helped me finally understand.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Your Detail

 - FullName - Joanne Tantra
 - StudentID - 260127766
 - BINUS Email - joanne.tantra@binus.ac.id

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.

-**Note: Delete this note and edit this section's content as necessary.
-If you completed this challenge by yourself, feel free to delete this section entirely.**